 Bonfire Night: Keeping Everyone Safe at Your Display

 Bonfire Night should be a fun event for kids and adults alike.
 But it’s also important that you keep yourself safe, especially if you’re setting off your own fireworks at home.
+And with fewer organised bonfires in many areas, this may be more likely.

 It might sound obvious, but when fire and fireworks are present, the risk of injuries goes up significantly.
 We’ve set out what you can do to reduce the chance of accidents happening, so you can fully enjoy your night.